 Aluminum engine blocks, cylinder heads, pistons, and manifolds have become the norm in today’s engines.
 Aluminum shavings in the engine oil can be from wear on the surface that makes up the bearing for the overhead camshaft or the aluminum caps that hold the camshaft in place.
 Loose timing components can wear the surface of the block and leave aluminum shavings or flakes.

-The bottom line is that engines do wear and fail, thus leaving behind traces of broken or worn components.
+The bottom line is that engines do wear and fail, leaving behind traces of broken or worn components.
 Without tearing the engine down for a significant overhaul, it can be challenging to pin down the cause of metal shavings in the oil.

 Most major oil suppliers and auto parts stores offer oil analysis kits for twenty to thirty dollars.
 Get a sample in the jar provided, send it out, and in a few days, you will get an in-depth breakdown of any wear metals or contamination in your oil.